Press kits have been an important element of a band's promotion since the beginning of the modern music industry.

 - Booking agent

 Journalists don’t want to go digging around for your official links, including your website, band store, Facebook, Twitter, Instagram, YouTube, TikTok, and other online media.
 Add them to the top of your EPK to make them easy to find and share.
+It's also helpful to add any other way people can get in touch with you, be it a contact form or a simple email address.

 Your EPK should include high-quality publicity band photos, including vertical images.
 Try to include at least two looks (outfits and locations) as well as images that would work well cropped to square, horizontal, and vertical.